 The service information included in this manual is intended to provide you, the owner, with the necessary information for completing some of your own preventive maintenance and minor repairs.
-The tools provided in the owner's tool kit are sufficient for most of these purposes; however, a torque wrench is also necessary to properly tighten nuts and bolts.
+The tools provided in the owner's tool kit are to assist you in the performance of periodic maintenance.
+However, some other tools such as a torque wrench are also necessary to perform the maintenance correctly.